iifawzi/parcels-delivery-service/README.md

 ### Deep Dive

-Firstly, for the server instansition, and the database conneciton creation, I've used the `Singleton` pattern to have a single instance of each, at any time
+Firstly, for the server instantiation, and the database connection creation, I've used the `Singleton` pattern to have a single instance of each, at any time

 https://github.com/iifawzi/parcels-delivery-service/blob/4094ff475e0ace6c6781f08009c22b03a08bb86d/backend/server.ts#L3-L25